-Historically used by astronauts, debriefing is a technique in which experiences are reviewed and shared at the conclusion of space missions.
+Debriefing was historically used by astronauts as a technique to review and share experiences at the conclusion of a space mission.
 In the same way, debriefing used in the classroom allows teachers to probe to measure student understanding, boost (reinforce) student knowledge, and allow students to reflect on their learning.
 The components of ThinkUp!
 ELAR support the use of debriefing strategies that help educators fulfill their missions and launch students to reach new heights in their learning.
 Consider using these debriefing techniques as you count down to student success.

 3 – Measure student understanding.

 - Instruct students to creatively summarize a topic or a concept in one sentence that includes who, what, when, where, why, and how thinking.

 - Have students create true or false questions about a concept or topic.
 Guide them to work in pairs and answer their partners’ questions.